Best Paint for Bathroom Ceiling: 3 That Resist Steam

 The bathroom ceiling is the hardest surface in your house to paint correctly — and the first one to fail.
 Steam rises, condenses on the coldest surface in the room (the ceiling), and sits there.
 Standard ceiling paint absorbs that condensation cycle and peels within a year.
-The best paint for bathroom ceilings combines anti-peel adhesion, mold-inhibiting chemistry, and a finish that sheds water rather than absorbing it.
+The best paint for bathroom ceiling work combines anti-peel adhesion, mold-inhibiting chemistry, and a finish that sheds water rather than absorbing it.

 Quick Picks